ycthao/ReadMeGenerator/Readme/README.md

 ## Installation

-No installation
+No installation needed

 ## Usage

-Open using link and following direction on how to play the game.
+Open using link and follow instruction

 ## Contributing

-Just me for now.
+Yeem Chij Thao, and any contribution is welcome

 ## Tests

-None right now.
+None

 ## License